 There can be exceptions.
 Last year, we had the World Cup.
 Next year, we'll have the Olympics.
 The Mets might one day be relevant (they're actually overachieving a bit this...OK fine I'll stop).
 But it's mostly darkness.
 Literally.
 Without live sports, I usually don't even turn on the television.

-Lindsey called me shortly after the game ended, and after I gushed about Dallas and Dirk and JET and Mark Cuban, and how LeBron's sad, clueless face showed that all was still right in the world, she asked me if I was sad that basketball was over.
+Lindsey called me shortly after the game ended, and asked me if I was sad that basketball was over.

 "Very," I said.
 "It's the Dark Period now."